Baby’s First Word and Dog’s Confused Reaction

 Baby's first word is emotional, exciting, and unforgettable.
 The dog's confused reaction is the unexpected comedy bonus.

 One tiny voice changes the whole house.
 Parents celebrate.
 The baby keeps experimenting with sounds.
-The dog quietly wonders if life will ever return to normal.
+The dog quietly wonders whether life will ever return to normal.

 Back to blog